gamaliel-ai/gamaliel-prompts/partners/README.md

 ### What Remains Consistent

-- **Core Theological Guardrails**: All responses maintain essential Christian orthodoxy
+- **Core Theological Guidelines**: All responses maintain essential Christian orthodoxy
 - **Biblical Authority**: Scripture remains the primary source of truth
 - **Transparency**: All prompts and responses are open for review
 - **Privacy**: No user data collection or tracking